alexjacque/CopySidebearings/README.md

 ## What does it do?
-CopySidebearings wholesale takes the sidebearings from your glyphs in one font, and copies them to their respective glyphs in another font.
+CopySidebearings takes the sidebearings from your glyphs in one font, and copies them to their respective glyphs in another font.

 ### Source UFO: